SouthernPolaris/2D-Arcade-Game/README.md

 ## Notes
-This was originally made in September/October 2023, with only sprites being added recently for presentability.
+This was originally made in September/October 2023, with only sprites being added recently for presentability, along with some refactoring.

 ## External Art Resources